Skip to content

 Production build

-When you run vite build, VitePress is built automatically as part of the process.
+When you run vite build, TypeDoc runs first, then VitePress is built automatically as part of the process.

 Default scaffolded files